Need help? We are available to speak to you 7 days a weekRead More

 Stage 2: Permanent partner visa (subclass 801)

-Double-grant of subclass 820 and 801 visas
+Double Grant of Subclass 820 and 801 Visas

-Applicants in longstanding relationships spanning a number of years may be eligible for a double grant of the 820/801 visa.
-We can work with you to prepare a request for a double-grant if you satisfy the criteria.
+Applicants in longstanding relationships spanning several years may be eligible for a ‘double grant’ of the subclass 820 and 801 visas at the same time.
+We can work with you to prepare a request for a double grant if you satisfy the eligibility criteria.

-Benefits of using Australian Migration Lawyers for your Partner visa
+Benefits of using Australian Migration Lawyers for your Partner visa 820 & 801

-At Australian Migration Lawyers, one of our key goals is to facilitate access to justice and we do this by representing those who entrust us with their Partner visa application.
+At Australian Migration Lawyers, one of our key goals is to facilitate access to justice, and we do this by representing those who entrust us with their partner visa application.

-• We assist you with preparing your application all the way through to the grant of your visa, including working with you to action any additional requests from the Department of Home Affairs
+• We assist you with preparing your application all the way through to the grant of your visa, including working with you to action any additional requests from the Department of Home Affairs.

 Subclass 820/801 Partner Visa Costs